-INDUSTRIAL LOCATION FACTORS – TIMBER, PULP & PAPER
+INDUSTRIAL LOCATION FACTORS – METALS INDUSTRY

 Introduction The important factors that determine whether a particular place is suitable for the development of industries are the distance from raw materials, the nature